-This degree program will equip students with the knowledge, mindsets and practical skills needed to understand and intervene in complex systems in service of sustainability – the goal to secure human well-being around the world and across generations.
+The School of Earth, Energy and Environmental Sciences offers current Stanford University undergraduates the opportunity to apply for a one-year coterminal Master of Arts (M.A.) or Master of Science (M.S.) in Sustainability Science and Practice.
+This interdisciplinary degree program equips students with the knowledge, mindsets and practical skills needed to understand and intervene in complex systems to advance sustainability – securing human well-being around the world and across generations.

 The Sustainability Science and Practice program (“SUST” for short) emphasizes three core curricular elements.

 Students develop a “systems perspective”, deepening their awareness of the dynamic and interrelated nature of social-environmental systems.
 They explore tools to measure, map, and model five capital assets – social, natural, human, manufactured, and knowledge capital – and their complex interactions in order to recognize potential feedbacks, thresholds, and unintended consequences, as well as to identify leverage points and opportunities for interventions that can have transformative impact.